eirikpre/VSCode-SystemVerilog/README.md

 ## Known Issues
 - Starting up may be a little bit slow if it's a large workspace with many `.sv` files because of indexing
+- If you experience the slowness, use the setting: `systemverilog.forceFastIndexing`
 - `randcase` is not matching with `endcase` brackets properly

 ## Future